lcomrade/lenpaste/README.md

 ## Contribute
 What can I do?
-- Translate Lenpaste to you Language: [Codeberg Weblate/Lenpaste](https://translate.codeberg.org/projects/lenpaste/)
 - Write an article (DevTo, Medium, your website, and so on) or make a video (YouTube, PeerTube, and so on).
   A link to your article/video will be included in this README.
 - Create or update a package:
 	- Create NixOS package.
 	- Update TrueCharts package.
 	- Other.
-- Install the Lenpaste server and add it to [Lenmonitor](https://monitor.lcomrade.su/).
 - Recommend Lenpaste to your friends.